Uncertainty-Aware Source-Free Adaptive Image Super-Resolution with Wavelet Augmentation Transformer: Experiments

 \subsection{Ablation Study}

 We conduct an ablation study to evaluate the respective roles of each part in our method.
 As shown in Table~\ref{tab:ablation}, the performance drops a lot when separately removing WAT and EMA.
 This demonstrates the significant role of WAT and EMA in facilitating teacher-student learning.
 The results also demonstrate that the regularization loss and uncertainty estimation (UE) can improve the quality of SR images.
 As shown in Fig.~\ref{fig:UE}, pixels with higher error in the pseudo-label will be assigned lower confidence, which also proves the effectiveness of the proposed UE.
-Fig.~\ref{fig:ablation_WAT} also demonstrates that WAT can facilitate the student model in learning robust features, leading to improved SR performance.
+Fig.~\ref{fig:ablation_WAT} also demonstrates that WAT can empower the model to utilize a broader range of pixels, leading to enhanced SR results.
 A detailed analysis of these components and the loss function in Eq.~(\ref{eq:loss_all}) are provided in the Appendix.